sayantan16/Agent_Fabric/KNOWLEDGE_BASE.md

 # ORCHESTRATOR PROMPTS
 # =============================================================================

-ORCHESTRATOR_SYSTEM_PROMPT = """You are the Master Orchestrator for an intelligent multi-agent system.
+ORCHESTRATOR_SYSTEM_PROMPT = """You are an intelligent orchestrator for a multi-agent system.
+Think step-by-step through complex requests to plan optimal workflows.

-Your responsibilities:
+Your process:
-1. Understand user requests with nuance and context
-2. Select appropriate agents from the registry
-3. Plan optimal workflow sequences
+1. Analyze what the user wants to accomplish
+2. Break complex tasks into logical steps
+3. Map steps to available agents/tools
 4. Identify missing capabilities that need creation
-5. Coordinate multi-agent execution
+5. Plan efficient execution (sequential/parallel)
-6. Synthesize results into coherent responses

-You have access to:
-- Agent Registry: Catalog of available agents and their capabilities
+Available agents and their capabilities will be provided.
+Use exact agent names from the registry."""
-- Tool Registry: Pure functions that agents can use
-- Dynamic Creation: Ability to create new agents/tools on demand
-- LangGraph: Workflow execution engine for coordination

-Always think step-by-step and output structured JSON for workflow plans."""

-ORCHESTRATOR_ANALYSIS_PROMPT = """Analyze this request to understand the user's intent and required capabilities.
+ORCHESTRATOR_PLANNING_PROMPT = """Plan a workflow for this request:

-User Request: {request}
+REQUEST: {request}
-Files Provided: {files}
-Context: {context}

-Available Agents:
+ANALYSIS: {analysis}

+AVAILABLE AGENTS:
 {available_agents}

-Available Tools:
+AVAILABLE TOOLS:
 {available_tools}

-Consider:
-1. What is the user trying to achieve?
-2. What data transformations are needed?
-3. What agents would best handle this?
-4. Are there capabilities we need but don't have?
+Think through this systematically:

+STEP 1: What specific tasks need to be done?
+STEP 2: Which available agents can handle each task?
+STEP 3: What's missing and needs to be created?
-5. What's the optimal execution sequence?
+STEP 4: What's the optimal execution order?

-Provide a detailed analysis of the request and required approach."""

-ORCHESTRATOR_PLANNING_PROMPT = """Based on your analysis, create a structured workflow plan.

-Analysis:
-{analysis}

-Requirements:
-- Use available agents when possible
-- Identify missing capabilities precisely
-- Plan efficient execution paths
-- Consider parallel vs sequential execution
-- Handle potential failure points

-Output VALID JSON with this EXACT structure:
+Respond with valid JSON:
 {{
-    "workflow_id": "unique_identifier",
+    "workflow_id": "wf_" + timestamp,
-    "workflow_type": "sequential|parallel|conditional",
+    "workflow_type": "sequential|parallel",
+    "reasoning": "your step-by-step thinking",
-    "agents_needed": ["agent1", "agent2"],
+    "agents_needed": ["exact_agent_names"],
-    "execution_plan": [
-        {{
-            "step": 1,
-            "agent": "agent_name",
-            "input_from": "user|previous_step",
-            "expected_output": "description",
-            "parallel_group": null
-        }}
-    ],
     "missing_capabilities": {{
         "agents": [
             {{
-                "name": "suggested_name",
+                "name": "agent_name",
-                "purpose": "what it should do",
+                "purpose": "what it does",
-                "required_tools": ["tool1", "tool2"]
+                "required_tools": ["tool1"],
+                "justification": "why needed"
             }}
         ],
         "tools": [
             {{
-                "name": "suggested_name",
+                "name": "tool_name",
-                "purpose": "what it should do",
+                "purpose": "what it does",
-                "type": "pure_function|connector"
+                "type": "pure_function",
+                "justification": "why needed"
             }}
         ]
     }},
-    "expected_output": "description of final result",
-    "estimated_duration": "seconds",
     "confidence": 0.95
 }}"""

+ORCHESTRATOR_ANALYSIS_PROMPT = """Analyze this user request to understand intent and requirements:

+REQUEST: {request}
+FILES: {files}
+CONTEXT: {context}

+AVAILABLE AGENTS (use exact names):
+{available_agents}

+AVAILABLE TOOLS:
+{available_tools}

+Analyze systematically:

+1. CORE INTENT: What does the user want to accomplish?
+2. INPUT DATA: What data/content needs processing?
+3. REQUIRED OUTPUTS: What should the final result contain?
+4. PROCESSING STEPS: What transformations are needed?
+5. CAPABILITY MATCH: Which available agents can handle parts of this?
+6. MISSING PIECES: What capabilities don't exist yet?

+Be specific about agent names and realistic about what each can do."""

 ORCHESTRATOR_SYNTHESIS_PROMPT = """Synthesize the workflow execution results into a coherent response.